Rutlawski/Marek-Ostrowski-Homepage/README.md

 ![Marek Ostrowski](https://i.ibb.co/9scDbj2/Zdj-cie.png)

 For 8 years I am a part of QA, being a manual mobile tester, web tester, QA Assistance Engineer and a Test Lead.
-My experience so far covers **1 year of Web application testing (manual, API, performance tests), ~3 years of mobile (Android, iOS) manual testing, 1 year of mobile compliance testing (Android, iOS, Amazon) and 4 years of being a Project Lead**, looking over various testing teams and carrying 2-4 projects (please refer to my LinkedIn or CV for details).
+My experience so far covers **1 year of Web application testing (manual, API, performance tests), ~3 years of mobile (Android, iOS) manual testing, 1 year of mobile compliance testing (Android, iOS, Amazon), 1 year of Web and API testing and 4 years of being a Project Lead**, looking over various testing teams and carrying 2-4 projects (please refer to my LinkedIn or CV for details).

 Here, on GitHub I present all the projects I finished so far, which are a part of Automation Testing courses, my free time learning, as well as excersises I have done during a basic JavaScript programming course.
 Create repositories and keep track of tools, languages and syllabus which I learnt so far.